ConventionHacker Summer Camp 2026

 DEF CON parties are a fixture of Hacker Summer Camp.
 The official DEF CON party (Saturday evening, included with badge) is the largest gathering of the con — music, drinks, and the accumulated energy of 30,000 people who have spent three days in talks and villages.
 Vendor-sponsored parties run throughout the week, announced through booths, DEF CON Discord, and word-of-mouth.
 Some of the best unofficial parties are invite-only and circulate through attendee networks rather than public listings.

 Beyond the hacker party circuit, the Las Vegas Strip is immediately accessible.
 August is peak DJ and pool party season on the Strip.
-Calvin Harris and Diplo hold active residencies at XS Nightclub and Encore Beach Club at Wynn Las Vegas.
+Calvin Harris and Diplo hold residencies at Encore Beach Club at Wynn Las Vegas — note: XS Nightclub at Wynn is closed for renovation Aug–Oct 2026, so EBC is the Wynn nightlife option during DEF CON week.
 Fisher, Tiësto, and Martin Garrix anchor the OMNIA Dayclubsummer calendar at Caesars Palace.
-The LVCC's position at the north end of the Strip makes Zouk Nightclub at Resorts World (0.8 miles, walkable) and XS at Wynn (1.5 miles) the closest major venues.
+The LVCC's position at the north end of the Strip makes Zouk Nightclub at Resorts World (0.8 miles, walkable) and Encore Beach Club at Wynn (1.5 miles) the closest major venues.

 Full DEF CON 2026 Nightlife Guide — clubs, pool parties, strip clubs, tips →